Primis1/Obsidian-Vault/back-end/GO Base/Packages/Separate packages/NET.md

 	2. net.Dial - connect to a server at an IP address and port
 	3. net.TCPConn - *bidirectional* TCP connection
-		1. bidirectional means the move of data in two ways between two points, be sent and re-sent like on the highway
+		1. bidirectional means the move of data in two ways between two points(send and also receive data)
 	4. net.Conn - *==bidirectional==* network connection interface

 To know: